 WRDW, acquired by the Company in January 1997, began operations in 1954.
-Augusta, Georgia is the 115th largest DMA in the United States, with approximately 228,000 television households and a total population of approximately 636,000.
-Total Market Revenues in the Augusta DMA in 1999 were approximately \$33.5 million.
-According to the BIA Guide, the average household income in the Augusta DMA in 1997 was \$35,238, with effective buying income projected to grow at an annual rate of 3.5% through 2002.
-Retail business sales growth in the Augusta DMA is projected by the BIA Guide to average 3.2% annually during the same period.
-The Augusta DMA has five licensed commercial television stations, four of which are affiliated with a major network.
+Augusta, Georgia is the 113th largest DMA in the United States, with approximately 230,000 television households and a total population of approximately 639,000.
+Total Market Revenues in the Augusta DMA in 2000 were approximately \$34.5 million.
+According to the BIA Guide, the average household income in the Augusta DMA in 1998 was \$35,341, with effective buying income projected to grow at an annual rate of 3.7% through 2003.
+Retail business sales growth in the Augusta DMA is projected by the BIA Guide to average 3.8% annually during the same period.
+The Augusta DMA has six licensed commercial television stations, four of which are affiliated with a major network.
 The Augusta DMA also has two public television stations.

 Market Description.
 The Augusta DMA consists of 19 counties in eastern Georgia and western South Carolina, including the cities of Augusta, Georgia and North Augusta and Aiken, South Carolina.
 The Augusta, Georgia area is one of Georgia's major metropolitan/regional centers, with a particular emphasis on health services, manufacturing and the military.
-The federal government employs military and civilian personnel at the Department of Energy's Savannah River Site, a nuclear processing plant, and Fort Gordon, an U.S. Army military installation.
+The federal government employs military and civilian personnel at the Department of Energy's Savannah River Site, a nuclear processing plant, and Fort Gordon, a U.S. Army military installation.
 Augusta has eight large hospitals, which collectively employ approximately 20,000 and reinforce Augusta's status as a regional healthcare center.
-Augusta is also home to the Masters Golf Tournament, which has been broadcast by CBS for 44 years.
+Augusta is also home to the Masters Golf Tournament, which has been broadcast by CBS for 45 years.